Rapper, Painter, & Model

 Origin: Detroit, Michigan

 We were lucky enough to have a conversation with the multifaceted artist, Mike Melinoe.
-Currently residing in Austin, Texas, the abstract conscious rapper and painter discussed his inspirations, background and more.
+Currently residing in Austin, Texas, the abstract conscious rapper and painter discussed his inspirations, background, and more.
 Read more about him below:

 Tell us a little bit about yourself.

 I'm from Detroit, Michigan.
 I was raised by a single parent.
 She was super artsy so I guess I saw a lot of musicality and art in my life.
-My dad is also a pianist so I was influenced with music pretty much my whole life.
+My dad is also a pianist so I was influenced by music pretty much my whole life.
 I grew up playing the violin and I sang in the choir and in the church.
 I guess that was my first journey, around 6-8, where I was really trying to do stuff musically.
 Then I started writing at eight.
 Fast forward until the end of high school, I tried to play sports.
 I was super small so I didn't make the football team.
 So when I went to college, I thought to myself what did I really want to do.
-So I went to college, I graduated 2010.
+So I went to college, I graduated in 2010.
 And then I actually went to college for like that one year (2012) but in 2012, I changed my name to "Mike Melinoe", found myself and discovered I wanted to tell my story and just the balance of the good and evil.
 Melinoe means the Greek goddess bringer of nightmares and since I was young, my mom was always comforting me through nightmares and I still have some to this day.
 So that's how I got my name and then I left college, came home, and was doing a lot of bad stuff.
 My mom tried to get me into the army, I failed the test because I didn't want to do that.
-Then I started this musical journey and started traveling and then I moved to Austin, Texas in January 2016 as I was visiting my ex girlfriend.
+Then I started this musical journey and started traveling and then I moved to Austin, Texas in January 2016 as I was visiting my ex-girlfriend.
 She told me to stay.
 I did because it didn't matter where I stayed and I started painting, modeling, and that's how we got here now.

 What's your favorite piece of artwork to date?